Dry peppermint leaves for tea and beauty

-Though there are many reasons that you should try to use fresh herbs, even in the case of making peppermint tea, drying the herbs preserves them for times when it’s not available in the garden.
-Herbs dried carefully can preserve the flavour, colour, and essential oils of the plant for months to come.
+Herbs dried carefully can preserve the flavour, colour, and essential oils from the plant for months to come.
 It’s also very easy to do and you can successfully dry mint, and other herbs, in both a food dehydrator or in an oven.
+Once dried, you can use it in tea or in beauty recipes like peppermint soap.

 When to Harvest Peppermint